thegetty/inventories-and-surveys/content/introduction.md

   - id: dmyers
   - id: jhansen
 order: 25
+sidebar:
+  - id: sidebar-1
+    title: How to Use This Book
 ---

 An enduring principle in the practice of cultural heritage management is that, to be effective in protecting and managing heritage, knowing what heritage you have is essential to safeguarding it.
 This principle holds for any organization or individual professional.
 The more thoroughly the heritage is understood, the better it can be managed.
 This makes inventories and related surveys, as well as other data collection activities, fundamental to effective heritage management.